Real or not? Zack Greinke is an ace again, the AL is still better

 — Arizona Diamondbacks (@Dbacks) May 12, 2017

-Some notes on Greinke's performance from Sarah Langs of ESPN Stats & Information:
+Some notes on Greinke's performance from researcher Sarah Langs of ESPN Stats & Information:

 He used his slider 37.4 percent of the time, his highest usage rate with the pitch within the past nine seasons.